![]() |

 All of the ingredients in this homemade brew have a mild, gentle, and entirely natural diuretic effect.
 A day or three of drinking this tea get me past my overindulgences.
 It's also very helpful for monthly (ok, I'll be honest: semi-monthly!) hormonal bloating.
 I saw this recipe from Jillian Michaels several years ago, and find it quite effective in combating short-term fluid retention.

-this is the raison d'etre for those pesky weeds.
+As far as I'm concerned, this is the raison d'etre for those pesky weeds. |

 This yield 64 ounces of mildly tart tea, which I'll drink all day.
 When I want to take it to the office, I mix the dandelion tea, cranberry juice, and lemon in a large Mason jar, and then combine the mix with water in a pitcher I keep at work.
 Calorie-wise, it's almost the same as water: about 40 calories in 64 ounces.